Peptide Handling & Storage Guide

 Recommended storage practices include:

-Long-term storage conditions in research settings often involve refrigeration or freezing according to protocols.
+Long-term storage in research environments may involve refrigeration or freezing based on established laboratory protocols.

 After Reconstitution (Research Context Only)